-• When possible in Phase One, Enrichment classes (in appropriate grade levels) such as Gifted and Talented (G&T) instruction will be pushed into classes and/or held remotely depending on the nature of the building schedule.
+• When possible, Enrichment classes (in appropriate grade levels) such as Gifted and Talented (G&T) instruction will be pushed into classes and/or held remotely depending on the nature of the building schedule.
 G&T teachers will also serve as push in RTI support as needed.
-This will continue in Phase Two.